-Op art is short of “Optical art,” an art movement that was derived from a wide variety of other art movements.
+Op art is short for “Optical art,” an art movement that was derived from a wide variety of other art movements.
 Many Op Artists were influenced by the world of Cubist artists, Dada artists, and even Post-Impressionist artists.

 The main feature of this particular art movement is the use of optical illusions to create a sense of movement for the viewer.
 It’s a form of abstract art that results in a variety of effects, including, for example, flashing, swelling, or even vibrating.